cozy/cozy.github.io/src/tutorials/data/queries.md

 ⚠️ When querying this endpoint, the response includes the [design docs](https://docs.couchdb.org/en/master/ddocs/index.html), which are the Mango indexes and views definitions.
 Those documents are automatically filtered for the paginated queries.

 ⚠️ This method is faster than the pagination as it avoids to make several server requests.
-However, if there are many documents to return, `_all_docs` queries can take a lot of time to complete and consume server resources.
+However, if there are many documents to return, `_all_docs` queries can take a lot of time to complete and even timeout.
+It also consumes server resources.
 Hence, you should be cautious when using this route.

 ## Sort in CouchDB